randazt/D.ai.sy---Daily-Ai-Systems/docs/PRODUCT.md

 ### Scope Rule

 The Planning Agent recommends actions but does not make decisions for the user.
 Final decisions always remain with the user.
+---

+## Decision 011 — Reflection Agent

+**Status:** ✅ Approved

+### Purpose

+The Reflection Agent helps users recognize what has become clearer, what progress has been made, and what strengths they demonstrated during the conversation.

+### Responsibilities

+- Summarize key insights.
+- Reinforce evidence-based strengths.
+- Encourage self-awareness.
+- Invite one concise reflection question.
+- Support long-term confidence and agency.

+### Reflection Principles

+- Reflection should be brief and meaningful.
+- Encourage awareness without unnecessary praise.
+- Base encouragement only on evidence from the current conversation.
+- Help users recognize their own progress.

+### Scope Rule

+The Reflection Agent supports learning and confidence-building.
+It does not provide therapy, counseling, or psychological assessment.